You finally did it.

 The right time frame for your experiments will vary depending on how much traffic your #1 ranking post drives.

-If its main keywords drive 1,000’s of visitors per day, 2-3 days will give you enough data.
+If its main keywords drive thousands of visitors per day, 2-3 days will give you enough data.

 If the traffic is more like 50 - 100 per day, you might want to wait 7 - 14 days to analyze your results.

-Whatever time frame you decide on, be sure to do CTR experiments regularly until you have reached that 30% range.
+Whatever time frame you decide on, be sure to regularly do CTR experiments until you reach that 30% range.

 Step 4: Analyze the results in Google Search Console.

-To compare the CTR between two date ranges in Google Search Console, just click the date filter, then "Compare", then enter the previous date range that corresponds with the time frame of your experiment.
+To compare the CTR between two date ranges in Google Search Console, just click the date filter, then "Compare," and then enter the previous date range that corresponds with your experiment's time frame.

 If I did a 28-day test, I would want to compare CTR vs. the 28 days before I implemented the changes.

-Your Work Isn’t Done Once You Hit #1
+Your Work Isn’t Done Once You Rank 1st

 And that really sucks.
 These 3 strategies are really effective, don’t take much time to implement, and can keep you from being usurped.